Learn how refunds work in Brella through the stripe payment gateway

 - The organizer has a net sale of -$5.20 to cover the Stripe and Brella fees, plus the refund.

 - Brella and Stripe keep all associated ticket fees (the organizer will need to bear this cost).

 When Will Refunds Be Issued?

-We wish you all the very best towards a successful event ahead!
+We wish you all the very best toward a successful event ahead!